-Checkbox Displays Frac-950 the Frac-950 setup parameters, which can be changed.
-Variables values for method variables that can be changed at the start of the run.
+Checkbox Displays Variables values for method variables that can be changed at the start of the run.
 These values will override the default values for the particular run and be saved in the result file.
 The default values stored in the method are not affected.
 Scouting the scouting scheme which can be changed at the start of the run.
 Changes will override the default settings and values for the particular run and be saved in the result file.
+Note: Methods including scouting are only allowed on ÄKTAxpress with installations where classic mode was selected.
 Text Method method instructions.
 They cannot be changed from this display.
 Notes the Notes tab.
-Gradient the gradient.
-BufferPrep the recipe selected in the method.
-The recipe cannot be changed during the start of a run.
 Columns the available column definitions.
 Reference curves the reference curves associated with the method.
 Evaluation procedures the evaluation procedures set to be executed at the end of the method.
 Method information the method information.
 Settings the settings.
 Calibration the monitor calibration settings.

-Checkbox Displays Questions questions defined in the method.
+Questions questions defined in the method.
 You are recommended to always use this option, since the answers to questions can form an important part of the UNICORN run documentation.

-Result name the result name, which is changeable if this option has been selected.
+Checkbox Displays Result name the result name, which is changeable if this option has been selected.
 Click the Browse button to change the result folder.
 If the box is not selected, the result name will still be displayed, but you will not be able to change the name or folder.